gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 looking from bot to bot
 the way she had seen Mayor Lupus look from person to person when speaking to a crowd.
-She didn't need Patient to believe---she just needed enough of the bots around her to.
+She didn't need Patient to believe—she just needed enough of the bots around her to.

 "You are fabricating!"